diwangs/ml-stable-fairness/README.md

 # Postprocess Note
 - Somehow the black-white disparity is almost always better, but not for the rest of the races

+# Expograd (In-process) Note
+- Training the model takes some time, I hard coded the max number of iterations to 10, takes around 15 minutes (search for max_iter)